 2. Noon Year's Eve

-Local children's museums Kidspace, La Habra Children's Museum, and Pretend City all celebrate with balloon drops, live music, sparkling cider, and a count down to 2017 at 12:00 noon instead of midnight.
+Local children's museums Kidspace, The Children's Museum at La Habra, and Pretend City all celebrate with balloon drops, live music, sparkling cider, and a countdown to 2018 at 12:00 noon instead of midnight.
 It's the best of both worlds for little ones: a New Year's Eve bash and an early bedtime.
+The Zimmer does ball drops on the 18s—as in 1:18, 2:18, and 3:18pm.
+(Note: The balloon drop at The Children's Museum at La Habra is currently full; you may want to check for cancellations.)

 3. Knott's New Year's Eve